Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Limitations and considerations

-Ownership of reload schedules
+Ownership of tasks

 For more information about co-developing script data models, see Collaboratively developing data load scripts in shared spaces.